swarajbachu/userbubble/internal-docs/auth-plan.md

 }
 ```

-**Key Point:** One critichut user can be identified by multiple organizations with different external IDs.
+**Key Point:** One userbubble user can be identified by multiple organizations with different external IDs.

 **Example:**
 ```
-critichut User: john@example.com (user_def456)
+userbubble User: john@example.com (user_def456)
 ├── Identified by Org A as "customer_a_user_999"
 ├── Identified by Org B as "customer_b_user_777"
 └── Identified by Org C as "customer_c_user_555"